-'''

 'value > 0'

 'value < 0'

 'value >= 0'

 'value <= 0'

-'''

-Another mechanism is to edit the code template used by the BPSim engine, to intercept and replace the real numbers provided to specific parameters with integers, like this:
+Another mechanism is to edit the code template used by the BPSim engine, to intercept and replace the real numbers provided to specific parameters with integers, as shown:

-1. Select the 'Code > Source Code > Configure > Code Template Editor' ribbon option.
+- 1. Select the 'Develop > Preferences > Options > Edit Code Templates' ribbon option. - 2.
+In the Code Template Editor, in the 'Language' field, click on the drop-down arrow and select 'MDGBPSimExecutionEngineExtension'.

-- 2. In the Code Template Editor, in the 'Language' field, click on the drop-down arrow and select 'MDGBPSimExecutionEngineExtension'. - 3.
-In the list of (Java) templates, click on 'MDGBPSimExecutionEngineExtension Compute Value'.
+- 3. In the list of (Java) templates, click on 'MDGBPSimExecutionEngineExtension Compute Value'.
 The template contents display in the 'Template' panel. - 4.
 Find this line: